PilotLeoYan/inside-deep-learning/README.md

     + [MLP like PyTorch](3-multilayer-perceptron/mlp-like-pytorch.ipynb)

 > [!TIP]
-> The items listed are notebooks that build on the previous ones.
+> The numbered items represent a sequential learning path, with each building upon the knowledge of the preceding ones.
-> The parts that aren't numbered are for math development.
+> Unnumbered items focus on specific concepts that support the broader sections, but are largely self-contained.

 ## How to Use